coinbase/smart-wallet-permissions/README.md

 A set of contracts on the periphery to extend the utility of Smart Wallets.

-The first flagship feature are Session Keys, but this repository will continue to grow with other use cases.
+Session Keys are the first flagship feature, but this repository will continue to grow with other use cases over time.

 ## Session Keys